captainmoha/readings_dashboard/README.md

-# Readings Dashboard Flask App
+# Readings Dashboard Demo Flask App
+A demo Python dashboard webapp that utilizes Pandas.
+With full documentation on how to run it and a deployed version of the code.
 ### Contents
 - [Code Structure](#code-structure)
 - [Perspective](#perspective)